Understanding Tenant Eviction in Belgium (2025)

 What are the valid reasons for evicting a tenant in Belgium?

-Valid grounds for eviction in Belgium include non-payment of rent, repeated lease violations, illegal activities in the property, or the landlord's need to occupy the premises for personal use (with proper notice).
+Valid grounds for eviction in Belgium include non-payment of rent (typically three consecutive months), repeated lease violations, illegal activities in the property, damage to the property, or the landlord's need to occupy the premises for personal use (with proper notice).
 However, the landlord must prove these reasons through the judicial process and provide the tenant with adequate opportunity to respond.
 Not all breaches justify eviction—minor violations may only warrant compensation rather than removal.

 How much notice must a landlord give before starting eviction proceedings?

 In Belgium, the notice period varies depending on the lease type and reason for eviction.
-For non-payment of rent, the landlord must typically issue a formal demand for payment before initiating court proceedings.
-For lease termination based on the landlord's personal needs, notice periods are generally longer (often 3-6 months).
+For non-payment of rent, the landlord must typically issue a formal notice of eight days before initiating court proceedings.
+For lease termination based on other grounds or personal needs, notice periods are generally longer: one month for leases of three years or less (concluded after January 1, 2023), and three months for longer leases (such as nine-year leases).
 It's advisable to consult with a legal professional through nexlaw.be to ensure proper notice is given according to your specific lease terms.

 Quand consulter un avocat ?